 At the tactical level, for the execution of risk and capital management activities, the Bank has dedicated areas that are responsible for consolidated risk and capital controls.
-The main processes involving risk and capital management are under the responsibility of the Risk Board of Executive Officers, the Finance and Investor Relations Board of Executive Officers, and the Digital Strategy and Innovation Board of Executive Officers.
+The main processes involving risk and capital management are under the responsibility of the Operations and Risk Board of Executive Officers of the Finance and Investor Relations Board of Executive Officers,.
 Also noteworthy was the performance of the Internal Audit as well as the areas of Internal Controls, Compliance, and Independent Validation of Models, which are responsible for ensuring a wide-reaching and independent assessment of the adequacy of the methodologies adopted for integrated risk management, including an assessment of governance, internal processes, technological environment, regulatory compliance, and modeling.